specklesystems/speckle-sharp/README.md

 In order to test Speckle in all its glory. you'll need a server running.
 You can run a local one by simply following the instructions in the [Server Repo](https://github.com/specklesystems/Server)

-If you're facing any errors, make sure Postgress and Redis are up and running.
+If you're facing any errors, make sure Postgres and Redis are up and running.

 #### Accounts